Mel-A-M/adb-converged-db/spatial/spatial.md

    - YOUR-DB-NAME: replace with your database nam e, and make sure you are connecting to the _high service (We have suggested `converged_tp`)

-   - YOUR-FILE-URI: The URI for the dump file stored in your lab bucket as noted in the previous step.
+   - YOUR-FILE-URI: The URI for the dump file stored in your lab bucket as noted in the previous step

    ```
    impdp admin/YOUR-ADMIN-PASSWORD@YOUR-DB-NAME_tp \